rr-/szurubooru/API.md

 **Field meaning**
 - `<id>`: the comment identifier.
 - `<post>`: a post resource the post is linked with.
+- `<text>`: the comment content.
+The client should render is as Markdown.
 - `<author>`: a user resource the post is created by.
 - `<creation-time>`: time the comment was created, formatted as per RFC 3339.
 - `<last-edit-time>`: time the comment was edited, formatted as per RFC 3339.